ParthTiwa-ri/SnapSummary/README.md

 ## 🚀 Usage

-- Visit the [Document Summary Assistant Portal](https://your-website-link.com) to explore the features.
 - **Upload Document**: Drag and drop your PDF or image file to the upload area or use the file picker.
 Scanned images are processed with OCR.
 - **Generate Summary**: After the document is uploaded, the app will process it and generate a summary.
 Choose between short, medium, or long summary options.

-- **View and Download**: After the summary is generated, you can view it and download it for your records.
+- **View Summary**: After the summary is generated, you can view it.

+- **View Extracted Text**: After the processing is completed, you can view extracted Text.

 ## 🛠️ Installation